MaterializeInc/materialize/doc/developer/mzbuild.md

   CI, but they must always be built from source.
 Use sparingly.
 The default is `true`.

+* `description` (str) is a short description for the image.
+If `publish` is true, CI will automatically sync the description to Docker Hub.

 * `build-args` (map[str, str]) a list of parameters to pass as [`--build-arg`][buildarg] to Docker.
 For example: